-This is a process I wish I had started doing sooner.
-Nowadays in every app I build, I create a script section named Change Log.
+This is a process we wish was implemented sooner.
+Currently, in every app we build, we create a script section named Change Log.
 This little piece of documentation gives a bit of background on the app, and then a list of changes over time with tags to be able to find where they were done easily.